Tattoos, Henna and Breastfeeding

 Temporary Henna Tattoos

-Natural henna, from the Lawsonia plant, with no added chemicals, is safe to use to create temporary tattoos while you are pregnant and breastfeeding.
+Natural henna, from the Lawsonia plant, with no added chemicals, is safe to use to create temporary tattoos while you are pregnant and nursing.
 Natural henna tattoos last around two to three weeks.

 Black henna, on the other hand, should be avoided while breastfeeding.
 It is often mixed with a chemical called paraphenylenediamine (PPD), which can cause serious allergic reactions including rashes, hives, pain, stomach pain and cramping, and even anaphylaxis (life-threatening allergic reaction).
 Health Canada does not allow this ingredient in cosmetic products that are used on the skin.